jbjacob94/pf_3dxrd/README.md

 See https://github.com/FABLE-3DXRD/

-crystal_structure.py module relies on orix, Dans_diffraction and diffpy.structure modules, which can all be installed with pip: python -m pip install Dans_diffraction diffpy.structure orix
+crystal_structure.py module relies on orix, Dans_diffraction and diffpy.structure modules, which can all be installed with pip:

+'''python -m pip install Dans_diffraction diffpy.structure orix'''

 ## Usage
 To use the pf_3dxr module, just import it into your project file.

 ## Documentation
 Details about the processing pipeline are explained in the tutorials.
 For specific information about each function, read the docstrings.

 ## License

 ## Credits
 Jean-Baptiste Jacob (jbjacob94)